dynastyprocess/data/docs/index.md

 - Draft athletic data from RAS (shoutout to Kent Lee Platte [@MathBomb](https://twitter.com/MathBomb))
 - MFL/Sleeper/nflGSIS/Rotoworld/ESPN/PFR IDs for easy extensions to other things!

-You can connect to the raw CSV posted on GitHub via a Google Sheet or any other data-import tool and it'll automatically update when I update the data :) Future extensions: college market share/statistics, some kind of prospect film grade, expected fantasy points, and more.
+You can connect to the raw CSV posted on GitHub via a Google Sheet or any other data-import tool and it'll automatically update when I update the data :smiley: Future extensions: college market share/statistics, some kind of prospect film grade, expected fantasy points, and more.

 [**FantasyPros Weekly Scrapes**](https://github.com/tanho63/dynastyprocess/tree/master/files/fantasypros%20weekly%20scrapes) - this is a weekly scrape of FantasyPros ECR pages - eventually to be used for tracking risers and fallers!